alphagov/paas-tech-docs/source/documentation/deploying_apps/jenkins.md

-### Setting up the Cloud Foundry plugin
+### Setting up the Cloud Foundry Jenkins plugin

+Using the Cloud Foundry plugin only allows Jenkins to push your application to GOV.UK PaaS as a post-build action: the equivalent of doing a `cf login` followed by a `cf push`.
+There is little scope for configuration beyond using the application manifest.

-Before you do this, make sure you first [set up the credentials plugin](#setting-up-the-credentials-plugin).
+Before you do these steps, make sure you first [set up the credentials plugin](#setting-up-the-credentials-plugin).

 To install the Cloud Foundry plugin manually: